A renal venogram is a test to look at the veins in the kidney. It uses x-rays and a special dye (called contrast).

 The health care provider places a needle into a vein, most often in the groin but occasionally in the neck.
 Next, a flexible tube called a catheter (which is the width of the tip of a pen) is inserted into the groin and moved through the vein until it reaches the vein in the kidney.
 A blood sample may be taken from each kidney.
 The contrast dye flows through this tube.
 X-rays are taken as the dye moves through the kidney veins.

 This procedure is monitored by fluoroscopy, a type of x-ray that creates images on a TV screen.

 Once the images are taken, the catheter is removed and a bandage is placed over the wound.

 How to Prepare for the Test

 You will be told to avoid food and drinks for about 8 hours before the test.
-Your doctor may tell you to stop taking aspirin or other blood thinners before the test.
-DO NOT stop taking any medicine without first talking to your doctor.
+Your provider may tell you to stop taking aspirin or other blood thinners before the test.
+DO NOT stop taking any medicine without first talking to your provider.

 You will be asked to wear hospital clothing and to sign a consent form for the procedure.
 You will need to remove any jewelry from the area that is being studied.